-Will your family lose MILLIONS because you don’t have an “IRA Inheritance Trust”?
+Will your family lose MILLIONS if you don’t have an “IRA Inheritance Trust”?

 Without it, your IRA’s may become big, fat targets for the IRS and your beneficiaries’ spouses, divorces, lawsuits & creditors!

-If your IRAs (including any amounts you may roll over from a 401(k) or other employer retirement plan) total over $200,000, you need to read on… because what you don’t know may cost your family millions!
+If your IRAs (including any amounts you may roll over from a 401(k) or other employer retirement plan) total over $200,000, you need to continue reading, because what you don’t know may cost your family millions!

 Thanks to IRS rules, your beneficiaries (who receive your IRAs after you’re gone) may now “stretch-out” their taxable, required minimum distributions over their own life expectancies.
 This means your IRA monies may compound income-tax-free for a much longer period—and literally grow to be worth millions!